-(2) ANSI/ASHRAE 52.1 ranges are provided for reference only.
+Note: This table is intended to be a general guide to filter use and does not address specific applications or individual filter performance in a given application.
+Refer to manufacturer test results for additional information.
+(1) ANSI/ASHRAE 52.1 ranges are provided for reference only.
 The ANSI/ASHRAE 52.1 Standard was discontinued as of January 2009.